Michael-Mensah-xii/PicSurfer/README.md

 ## PicSurfer
-Project for studying app architecture using the Unsplash Api to display images from https://unsplash.com API
+Project for studying app architecture using the Unsplash API to display images from https://unsplash.com

 ## Installation
 * Install Android Studio on any compatible device